Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 | 1111   | F   |

 ## Little Notes
 Nibble?
 4 bits
 Byte?
 8 bits, smallest addressable data item on many CPUs.

 What is a word?
 Depends on the CPU, 16-bit, 32-bit, 64-bit.
 Most CPUs efficient hbandle objects up to a certain size.
 Typically programs handle numeric objects no longer than 128 or 256 bits

-What is two's complement?
-With n bits we can only represent 2<sup>n</sup>  different objects.
-With n bits we can represent signed values in the range of -2<sup>n-1</sup> to +2<sup>n-1</sup>-1.
-We use the HO (most significant) bit as the sign bit 0 = positive, 1 = negative.

-How to negate a two's complement number?
-1. Invert all the bits in tyhe number.
-2. Add one to inverted result (ignoring any overflow).
-You cannot negate the smallest negative value in two's complement numbering system.

 Facts about binary numbers:
 1. If first bit is 0, the number is even, else it's odd.